-To reduce harms caused by problem gambling, the Nevada Department of Health and Human Services (DHHS) Problem Gambling Services has evolved since its 2005 inception into a comprehensive system designed to support effective problem gambling prevention, treatment, recovery support services, harm reduction efforts, workforce development activities through education and intern field placement, and research programs throughout the State of Nevada.
-The comprehensive infrastructure and system's development has been guided by a series of strategic plans.
-This document offers historical background into DHHS Problem Gambling Services, including strategic planning processes, along with a strategic plan for the continued development of these critical services.
+DHHS Problem Gambling Services has evolved since its 2005 inception into a comprehensive system designed to support effective problem gambling prevention, education, treatment, and research programs throughout Nevada.
+The system's development has been guided by a series of strategic plans.
+The present documents offers historical background into DHHS Problem Gambling Services, including strategic planning processes, along with a strategic plan for the continued development of these critical services.

 The present strategic planning document (otherwise referred to as "the Plan") is organized into four sections.
 The first section provides an introduction to state supported problem gambling services in Nevada from its early history through a description of the 2023 capacity of the service delivery system, the year this Plan was developed.
 The second section details the strategic planning process that was undertaken to develop the Plan including a description of the need assessment findings.
-Section three introduces a framework, principles, and logic model that have guided the development of the Plan and that serve as milestones for Nevada's journey in developing services to reduce gambling related harm.
+Section three introduces a framework, principles, and logic model that have guided the development of this Plan and that serve as signposts for Nevada's journey in developing services to reduce gambling related harm.
 The Behavioral Health Continuum of Care Model serves as the framework used to describe Nevada's vision for a comprehensive service approach for addressing problem gambling.
-This framework is woven into a set of principles to guide the implementation of the Plan by DHHS grantees and other community partners and stakeholders who will participate in its implementation.
-The final section of the Plan describes each of the five key priorities that serve as focal points, followed by the strategic goal for each key priority.
+This framework is woven into a set of principles to guide the implementation of the Plan by DHHS grantees and others who will participate in its implementation.
+The final section of this Plan describes each of our five key priorities that serve as focal points and section headers, followed by the strategic goal for each key priority.
 For each strategic goal, a list of tactics is provided that are to be used to make progress toward that goal.
 These tactics are organized along the DHHS Problem Gambling Service system's six core service domains: Administrative Operations; Information Management; Prevention, Health Promotion, & Public Awareness; Treatment & Recovery; Workforce Development; and Research.

-The Plan will be used as a roadmap for DHHS and the ACPG to develop a work plan and action steps to be taken to achieve the goals and guide initiative development from one point to another.
-The Plan represents an important hallmark in the continued efforts to support effective problem gambling prevention, treatment, recovery support services, harm reduction efforts, workforce development activities through education and intern field placement, and research programs throughout Nevada.
+The current Plan will be used as a roadmap for DHHS and the ACPG to develop a work plan that will detail the action steps to be taken to achieve the goals and guide initiative development from one point to another.
+This Plan represents an important hallmark in the continued efforts to support effective problem gambling prevention, education, treatment, and research programs throughout Nevada.